Home of the Sewalot Site

 By Alex I Askaroff

-Before I start I must say, to my knowledge, not one single collector in the world has a complete set of Straco models.
+Before I start I must say, to my knowledge, not one single collector in the world has a complete set of Straco/Gheysens models of which there were at least 20.

 A pair of 1940's British Little Betty, Straco, sewing machines Models W1/01

-We do know that many were made in England for several years.
-Straco later also imported some Japanese and Chinese toy sewing machines and for a short while during the late 1940’s and 50’s were involved with giant German Casige Sewing Machine Company.
+Straco later also imported some Japanese, German and Chinese toy sewing machines and for a short while during the late 1940’s and 50’s were involved with giant German Casige Sewing Machine Company, importing some of their models and selling them once again under the Little Betty name.

 The name Casige, pronounced Kaseege, was one of the great German toy makers.
 The company name comes from a mixture of letters of the founder of the company, Carl Sieper( Carl Sieper evenbroich) and his hometown of Gevelsberg, Westfalen in Germany

-After WWII their plant lay in the Western part of occupied Germany and produced machines for Straco for a short period.
+After WWII the Casige plant lay in the Western part of occupied Germany and produced machines for Straco for a short period.
 The similarities between the two company’s machines were obvious and no effort was made to hide Casige’s manufacture for Straco.

 One of the very first Little Betty machines.
 Note the fairy herself picking berries.
-Model W1/01 circa 1948
+Her legend is at the end of this page.
+Model W1/01 circa 1938

 The founder Mr Fred Strauss with his partners Fred Soyka and Ernest Metzger were the first American toy importers to start importing toys from Japan and the entire Far East in the late 40's after WWII.

-The original sewing machines from their range were made in Germany.
-Then the company bought the Little Betty machines from a UK company named Gheysens.
+Some of the original Straco sewing machines were made in Germany.
+Then the company bought into the Little Betty company from Dover in Kent run by E M Gheysens.
 Even the very last of the Little Betty and Comet sewing machines were part of the Eugene Marcel Gheysens business.

 An unusual early Straco circa 1950